 Note: Just because you’re in your 50s or 60s and you were fired or replaced by a millennial doesn’t necessarily mean that you were a victim of age discrimination.

-Only an experience age discrimination attorney can determine whether or not you’re entitled to file a lawsuit, obtain the compensation and potentially reclaim your position at the company.
+Only an experienced age discrimination attorney can determine whether or not you’re entitled to file a lawsuit, obtain the compensation and potentially reclaim your position at the company.

 Older women are more vulnerable to age discrimination

 Losing a job or getting demoted just because you’re an older person in your 50s or 60s has become a widespread issue in the U.S., especially with so many millennials showing no respect for the older and more experienced colleagues or employees.

 Older women are particularly vulnerable to age discrimination, which has much to do with society’s questionable obsession with the physical appearance.

 While older men rarely receive bad treatment in the workplace just because of their physical appearance, older women tend to face both age and gender bias in the workplace.